hellochick/ICNet-tensorflow/README.md

 ## Update
 #### 2017/1/27:
 1. Improve evaluation results by changing `interp` operation and add `zero padding` in front of max pooling layer.
-Such modification improve ther mIoU to **67.35%** ( much closer to original work ).
+Such modification improve the mIoU to **67.35%** ( much closer to original work ).
 [Pull request #35](https://github.com/hellochick/ICNet-tensorflow/pull/35)

 #### 2017/11/15:
 1. Support `training phase`, you can train on your own dataset.
 Please read the guide below.